nla-group/TARZAN/README.md

 ```

 ## TODO
+* Current implementation not linear!
+Store z-score in suffix tree to prevent repetitive
+  computation.
+Currently edges contain substrings so not every substring has a node.
+  This prevents breadth search as recommended in [1].
 * Improve documentation.
 * Implement Ukkonen method [5].
-* Store z-score in suffix tree to prevent repetitive computation.
-Currently edges
-  contain substrings so not every substring has a node.
-This prevents breadth
-  search as recommended in [1].

 ## REFERENCES
 [1] E. Keogh, S. Lonardi, and B. Chiu: "Finding surprising